 - Make sure your dog does not chase, harrass or attack a person or another animal

-- Make sure your dog is not a nusiance, nusiance barking is one of the most common compaints received by councils
+- Make sure your dog is not a nusiance.
+Excessive barking is one of the most common compaints received by councils

 The laws relating to dogs are contained in the Dog and Cat Management Act 1995.

-The Dog and Cat Management Board has the principle function of overseeing the administration and enforcement of the Act and the Board works with councils and the community towards achieving a consistently high standard of management of dogs and cats in South Australia.
+The Dog and Cat Management Board has the principle function of overseeing the administration and enforcement of the Act, and the Board works with councils and the community towards achieving a consistently high standard of dog and cat management in South Australia.

 Who enforces the laws relating to dogs?

-Local council appointed Animal Management Officers (AMO) handle all matters relating to dogs and have the power to:
+Local council-appointed Authorised Persons (formerly Animal Management Officers) handle all matters relating to dogs, and have the power to:

 Require a person to produce a dog, or any certificate or records issued under the Dog and Cat Management Act 1995, for inspection

 - Require a person they suspect has committed, or appears to be about to commit an offence, to give their full name and address and produce identification